Jung Jae-hyung: 2008–2011: Joining Antenna Music and surge in popularity

-On February 25, 2011, Jung hosts a music concert called 'Jung Jae-hyung's Avec Piano' at Seongsam Arts Center.On April 15-17, Jung joins his labelmates for an agency concert called 'Antenna Music Warriors'.
-On May 28, In May, Jung Jung joins his labelmates for another agency concert encore called 'Antenna Music Warriors Concert, "Always, Us Together".
-On the same month, was appointed as music director for MBC's 50th anniversary special show, 'Human Documentary Love'.On June 9, Jung joins his co-stars G-Dragon, Park Myung-soo, Yoo Jae-suk, Lee Juck, Gil, Bada, Jung Hyung-don, Noh Hong-chul, Psy, Jung Jun-ha, Sweet Sorrow, Haha and 10cm in Infinite Challenge's music festival called 'West Coast Expressway Song Festival'.
-During the show, Jung is paired with Jung Hyung-don forming the team 'Paris Piggy' in which they composed and performed the song 'Innocent Macho'.
-On August 22, Jung together with Yoo Hee-yeol was confirmed to be featured on a music video for the comedian group 'UV'.
+On February 25, 2011, Jung hosted a music concert called Jung Jae-hyung's Avec Piano at Seongsam Arts Center.
+On April 15–17, Jung joined his labelmates for an agency concert called Antenna Music Warriors.
+On May 28, Jung joined his labelmates for another agency concert encore called Antenna Music Warriors Concert, "Always, Us Together".
+In the same month, he was appointed as music director for MBC's 50th anniversary special show, Human Documentary Love.
+On June 9, Jung joins his co-stars G-Dragon, Park Myung-soo, Yoo Jae-suk, Lee Juck, Gil, Bada, Jung Hyung-don, Noh Hong-chul, Psy, Jung Jun-ha, Sweet Sorrow, Haha, and 10cm in Infinite Challenges music festival called West Coast Expressway Song Festival.
+During the show, Jung is paired with Jung Hyung-don forming the team "Paris Piggy" in which they composed and performed the song "Innocent Macho".
+On August 22, Jung together with Yoo Hee-yeol was confirmed to be featured on a music video for the comedian group UV.
 On September 2, Jung threw his first ever pitch at the 2011 professional baseball game between the LG Twins and Lotte Giants.
-On October 6-9, Jung held his second solo concert called 'Le Petit Piano'.With the success of the concert, Jung decided to have a regional concert from October 15 - November 27 in Busan, Bupyeong, Daegu, Changwon, and Gwangju.
-On November 2, Jung was appears for a cameo in MBC's sitcom 'High Kick.
-On November 2, Jung joins Jung Hyung-don to perform their hit song 'Innocent macho' in the opening of the 38th Korea Broadcasting Awards.
-On November 14, Jung joins 17 other artists to collaborate in recording Kim Dong-ryul's song 'How We Live in the World' of the album 'kimdongrYULE'.
-On November 22, Jung appears on IU's second full length album 'Last Fantasy' for the song L'amant (라망).
-On November 24, Jung joins Lee Hyori as MCs for the '2011 MBC University Song Festival'.
-On December 8-11, Jung performs an encore concert for 'Le Petit Piano'.On December 29, Jung wins the 'Popularity Award' at the '2011 MBC Entertainment Awards'.
+On October 6–9, Jung held his second solo concert called 'Le Petit Piano'.
+With the success of the concert, Jung decided to have a regional concert from October 15 – November 27 in Busan, Bupyeong, Daegu, Changwon, and Gwangju.
+On November 2, Jung appeared for a cameo in MBC's sitcom High Kick!
+On November 2, Jung joins Jung Hyung-don to perform their hit song "Innocent Macho" in the opening of the 38th Korea Broadcasting Awards.
+On November 14, Jung joined 17 other artists to collaborate in recording Kim Dong-ryul's song "How We Live in the World" of the album kimdongrYULE.
+On November 22, Jung appears on IU's second full-length album, Last Fantasy, for the song "L'amant (라망)".
+On November 24, Jung joined Lee Hyori as MCs for the 2011 MBC University Song Festival.
+On December 8–11, Jung performed an encore concert for Le Petit Piano.
+On December 29, Jung won the "Popularity Award" at the 2011 MBC Entertainment Awards.